AccurateMeasure/Employees-Performance-Optimization/README.md

 # Employees-Performance-Optimization

-This project aims at analyzing employees' skills, historical performance, and exit data to provide data-driven insights and recommendations.
+This project aims at analyzing employees skills, historical performance, and exit data to provide data-driven insights and recommendations.
 The goal is to optimize productivity, enhance workforce capabilities, and manage employee exits through strategic succession planning within the organization.

 ## Objectives